Good governance and decentralisation

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministère de l’Administration Territoriale, de la Décentralisation et des Collectivités Locales (MATDCL)

-Conditions for implementing the decentralisation process at national and subnational level are improved.
+The Togolese Government is successfully implementing the decentralisation process at national and municipal level.

 GIZ supports Togo’s decentralisation process through policy advice, human resources development and organisational development.
 At national level, the project advises MATDCL in particular, but also the Ministry of Economy and Finance.
 At municipal level, it provides support for the improvement of municipal services.
 Development planning, the registration of births, deaths and marriages, citizen participation and local finances are just some of the areas covered by its advisory services.

 The project works together with all stakeholders (multi-stakeholder approach) to initiate integrated and systemic processes and supports their implementation.
 One example of this participatory approach is the preparation of manuals setting out municipal administration procedures.

 Since July 2017, the project has partnered with the European Union (EU) to leverage synergies in the decentralisation process (Decentralisation and Local Governance Programme (ProDeGoL)).
 The project is now financed jointly by Germany and the EU.
 It operates in all five regions of the country and advises a total of 13 municipalities.